-- (a) The misdemeanor cited in the warrant involves violence - (b) The misdemeanor cited in the warrant involves a firearm - (c) The misdemeanor cited in the warrant involves resisting arrest - (d) The misdemeanor cited in the warrant involves giving false information to a peace officer - (e) The person arrested is a danger to him/herself or others due to intoxication or being under the influence of drugs or narcotics - (f) The person requires medical examination or medical care or was otherwise unable to care for his/her own safety - (g) The person has other ineligible charges pending against him/her - (h) There is reasonable likelihood that the offense or offenses would continue or resume, or that the safety of persons or property would be immediately endangered by the release of the person
+- (a) The misdemeanor cited in the warrant involves violence. - (b) The misdemeanor cited in the warrant involves a firearm. - (c) The misdemeanor cited in the warrant involves resisting arrest. - (d) The misdemeanor cited in the warrant involves giving false information to a peace officer. - (e) The person arrested is a danger to themselves or others due to intoxication or being under the influence of drugs or narcotics.